 Last month the state of Texas executed an inmate with an IQ of 61.
 There are calls to reintroduce the firing squad where the necessary narcotics cannot be procured within 30 days of a scheduled execution.
 According to a 2013 poll, 55% of the American population supports the death penalty.

 Utah recently reinstated death by firing squad in the instance that the required drugs cannot be procured within a month of the chosen execution date.
 This exemplifies a strange urgency about America’s need to kill inmates.
 The abuse of the death penalty is certainly not isolated to the judicial system of Indonesia.

-If you are in need of assistance in relation to drugs charges, including possession and importation, contact Peter O’Brien at (02) 9261 4281 or at email@example.com
+If you are in need of assistance from a criminal defence lawyer in relation to drugs charges, including supply, possession and importation, contact Peter O’Brien at (02) 9261 4281 or at email@example.com